voxsim/badook/README.md

 ### General troubleshooting hints ###

-* Configure Poltergeist with `:debug` turned on so you can see its communication with PhantomJS.
+* Configure Badook with `:debug` turned on so you can see its communication with PhantomJS.
 * Take screenshots to figure out what the state of your page is when the problem occurs.
 * Use the remote web inspector in case it provides any useful insight
-* Consider downloading the Poltergeist source and using `console.log` debugging to figure out what's going on inside PhantomJS.
-(This will require an understanding of the Poltergeist source code and PhantomJS, so it's only for the committed!)
+* Consider downloading the Badook source and using `console.log` debugging to figure out what's going on inside PhantomJS.
+(This will require an understanding of the Badook source code and PhantomJS, so it's only for the committed!)

 ### Filing a bug ###